-Mr. Tysoe is retired Vice Chairman of Macy Inc. He was a Senior Advisor with Perella Weinberg Partners LP. from October 2006 to October 2007.
+Mr. Tysoe is retired Vice Chairman of Macy's Inc. He was a Senior Advisor with Perella Weinberg Partners LP. from October 2006 to October 2007.
 Mr. Tysoe was Vice-Chair of Federated Department Stores, Inc. from 1990 until October 2006 and served as Chief Financial Officer of Federated Department Stores from 1990 to 1997.
+Mr. Tysoe is a director and a member of the audit committee of each of Cintas Corporation, NRDC Acquisition Corp. and Taubman Centers, Inc., and he is also a director and chair of the audit committee of Scripps Networks Interactive Inc. Mr. Tysoe received both Bachelor of Commerce and Bachelor of Law degrees from the University of British Columbia.